 Foods such as red meat, alcohol, soft drinks, processed foods and high sugar intake, may well be an underlying cause to this condition.

-Then I will share with you alternative safe, effective non-drug ways of improving this condition
+I will also include alternative safe, effective non-drug ways of improving this condition

 The signs and symptoms of polymyalgia rheumatica usually occur on both sides of the body and may include: